fatuma-tahalil/Scholarly/README.md

 - The ability to learn new frameworks quickly by relating them to past knowledge.
 I made alot of connections between OOP and Flasks framework.
 - The joy and challenge of making new projects.
 There is a lot of creativity that went into this project, for example, how I had to take in a submit button and identify which scholarship was clicked, and then modify that specific scholarship.
 There were many ways I could have gone about it, and picking the "best" method was fun.
-  I pondered using an ID, but I needed an input form or it couldnt return the information to the backend.
-Or I could tag each button with its own name.
-In the end, I went with a hidden ghost button that became submitted once the edit button was pressed, and this button returned the name of the scholarship.
+  I pondered using the scholarships name but that would be flawed if duplicates were created.
+So I thought about simply returning the object because I could then use that to locate its position in the list, but that had its own issues.
+In the end I created an identification attribute that could be used to locate the objects position in the list.

 ## Sources Used
 - https://www.geeksforgeeks.org/flask-tutorial/